12 Short-Lived Celebrity Summer Romances You Totally Forgot About

 Getty Images

-Leonardo DiCaprio & Blake Lively—Summer 2011
+Leonardo DiCaprio and Blake Lively—Summer 2011

 Before she was #goals with her husband, Ryan Reynolds, Blake Lively was one of Leonardo DiCaprio's past girlfriends.
 The couple had a whirlwind romance in summer 2011 when they were seen canoodling and vacationing in Europe together.
 Of course, the romance didn't last long, with DiCaprio moving onto his next younger venture.

-But still, despite the short-lived relationship, the couple was right.
-Lively event sent her former beau pictures of a doll to remind him of her.
+But still, despite the short-lived relationship, the couple was tight.
+Lively even sent her former beau pictures of a doll to remind him of her.

 “When I think about shooting the L.A. episodes, Blake was dating [DiCaprio] at the time, and she had this thing where she had a doll that she took photos of that she sent to Leo,” "Gossip Girl" producer Joshua Safran told Vanity Fair.
 “Blake was way ahead of the curve.
 It was pre-Instagram.
 She was documenting her life in photographs in a way that people were not yet doing.”